Sorry, you need to enable JavaScript to visit this website.

 4.2.
 Contingency Training

-All the District agencies must provide contingency training to information system users consistent with assigned roles and responsibilities:
+All District agencies must provide contingency training to information system users consistent with assigned roles and responsibilities:

 4.2.1.
 Within 30 days of assuming a contingency role or responsibility.

 4.2.2.
-When required by information system changes.
+When necessary due to information system changes.

 4.2.3.
-Annually or frequently as needed thereafter.
+Annually or as needed thereafter.

 4.3.
 Contingency Plan Testing

-All the District agencies must coordinate contingency plan testing with District departments and groups responsible for related plans.
+All District agencies must coordinate contingency plan testing with District departments and groups responsible for related plans.
 A copy of the test report must be provided to District agencies.

 4.3.2.
 Review the contingency plan test results.